sofia1900/SuperHeroesAndroid/README.md

 Regarding the storage of information, there are two types: local and remote, and the philosophy followed is the following: if found locally, returned from local and, if not, collected from remote, saved locally and returned.
-For storage local, at the moment Shared Preferences is used, later another local data source, Room, will be added and to manage The remote data is used Retrofit, which will later be migrated to Firebase.
+For storage local, at the moment Shared Preferences and/or Room and to manage the remote data is used Retrofit, which will later be migrated to Firebase.